deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 ntContinue[i++] = 0x59;
 ```

-The purpose of this, is the `call` instruction will push the value of RIP onto the stack, which will be the actual address of the `pop rcx` instruction, in memory.
+The purpose of this, is the `call` instruction will push the address of the `pop rcx` instruction onto the stack.
 This is the return address of this function.
 Since the next instruction directly after the `call` is `pop rcx`, it will place the value at RSP, which is now the address of the `pop rcx` instruction due to `call POP_RCX_INSTRUCTION` pushing it onto the stack, into the RCX register.
 This helps us, as now we have a memory address that is relatively close the the `CONTEXT` record, which will be located directly after the call to `NtContinue`.

 Now, as we know, the original offset of the `CONTEXT` record from the very beginning of the entire `NtContinue` routine was 64-bytes.
-This is because the `CONTEXT` record will be located _immediately_ after the 64-byte `BYTE` array, `ntContinue`.
-Right now, if we add 64-bytes, however, to the value in RCX, we will again overshoot the `CONTEXT` record's address.
+This is because we will copy the `CONTEXT` record _directly_ after the 64-byte `BYTE` array, `ntContinue`, in our final buffer.
+Right now however, if we add 64-bytes, however, to the value in RCX, we will overshoot the `CONTEXT` record's address.
 This is because we have executed quite a few instructions of the 64-byte shellcode, meaning we are now closer to the `CONTEXT` record, than we where when we started.
 To compensate for this, we can add the original 64-byte offset to the RCX register, and then subtract the `contextOffset` value, which represents the total amount of opcodes executed up until that point.
 This will give us the correct distance from our current location to the `CONTEXT` record.

 ```c
 // The address of the pop rcx instruction is now in RCX